ducspe/Gaussian-Processes/README.md

 # fix_inverse.py:
 Inverse of the matrix is computed more efficiently.
 This is very important because in the worst case scenario this operation can have complexity of O(N^3).
 Hence it wouldn't scale for large surfaces with high point density (/non-sparse surfaces).

+# nearpoints.py:
+Use a KDTree data structure to detect neighboring points surrounding the center point on which the camera focuses.
+Because pointclouds do not have a natural way of ordering points, like in a 2D image for instance, we cannot simply convert them to arrays and extract slices from these resulting arrays.
+If we do this, we end up with points scattered in different regions of the original pointcloud and the GP algorithm has therefore rubbish training data: many patches of nearby points, but separated by big empty spaces (of missing training data).
+These empty spaces are treated as dicontinuities and the GP algorithm tries to interpolate the discontinuities, which is not what we want.
+Hence, the KDTree helps us remove the discontinuities problem...